 Jacques Adam: letting yourself be influenced by the choices of others is taking the risk of getting lost.
-Besides, you know very well that you cannot fight for all the causes that exist and oppose.
+Besides, you know very well that you cannot fight for all the causes that exist and contradict each others.

 Bertie often goes to the library of the domain, reads everything and asks lots of questions